 - Any changes from the original cards?: There are no errata for any encounter cards in this quest.
 Play as written.

 The setup for this quest is not as complicated as previous quests.
 Each player reveals the top card of the encounter deck and adds it to the staging area.
 Keep in mind that triggers like surge and Doomed still go off during setup.
 The only really punishing card that you can reveal during setup is Old Wives’ Tales.
 Since none of your heroes have resources at this point (the first resource phase hasn’t kicked in yet), you will have to exhaust all of your heroes (except for Leadership Denethor).
 This is usually enough to scoop before the quest has started properly.
 Having readying effects that you can play from your hand or from heroes’ abilities is recommended to counter this.
 Think of Cram and Tactics Boromir to have at least a few characters ready.
 The other way to get past this is to accept you are playing this quest in sleazy mode.
-To those of you who are unknown with this, sleazy mode has the same number of cards in the encounter decks, but your heroes start off the game with an additional resource during setup.
+To those of you who are unfamiliar with this, sleazy mode has the same number of cards in the encounter decks, but your heroes start off the game with an additional resource during setup.
 This is the resource you will lose due to Old Wives’ Tales.
 Besides this treachery, there are not many terrible cards you can reveal.
 You will probably encounter some locations, hopefully, a clue objective, and maybe an enemy.

 Quest card 1: The Hunt Begins – 8 quest points